Thinking of joining a study?

 INCLUSION CRITERIA

-• * \>19 yrs old at time of diagnosis of RA
+• * \>19 yrs old at RA diagnosis

 • * If on other DMARDS, must be on stable dose for ≥ 6 wks

-• * Able to adhere to study visit schedule: enrollment, 8 wks \& 16 wks (+/- 2 wks)
+• * Able to adhere to study visit schedule: enrollment (8 wks \& 16 wks +/- 2 wks)

-• * Hgb \> 9g/dl
+• * Hemoglobin (Hgb) \> 9g/dl

 • * Platelets \>100